 Be alert to the specific needs of children in need, including those with special educational needs and or disabilities and young carers.

-Be able to keep detailed, accurate, secure records of concerns and referrals.
+Be able to keep detailed, accurate, secure records of concerns and referrals via MyConcern.

-Understand the Prevent Duty and provide advice and support to staff on protecting and preventing children from the risk of radicalisation and being grooming into extremist behaviours and attitudes (KCSiE 2023 Annex A and B).
+Understand the Prevent Duty and provide advice and support to staff on protecting and preventing children from the risk of radicalisation and being grooming into extremist behaviours and attitudes (KCSiE 2025 Annex A and B).